-Monash University’s Politics Department, in conjunction with the Parliamentary Library of the Parliament of Victoria, the University of Melbourne and Victoria University offers students the opportunity to undertake a parliamentary internship with academic credit towards their degree.
+Monash University’s Politics and International Relations Program, in conjunction with the Parliamentary Library of the Parliament of Victoria, the University of Melbourne and Victoria University offers students the opportunity to undertake a parliamentary internship with academic credit towards their degree.

-The semester-length, 12 point subject provides students with the unique experience of working under the joint supervision of a member of the Politics department and a member of the Victorian Parliament.
-They will be required to attend induction and research seminars, to keep a journal, write a reflective essay, and submit a major research report on a public policy issue which, after assessment, will be housed in the State Parliamentary Library.
+The semester-length, 12 point unit provides students with the unique experience of working under the joint supervision of a member of the Politics and International Relations Program and a member of the Victorian Parliament.
+They will be required to attend induction and research seminars at Parliament House, to keep a journal, write a reflective essay, and submit a major research report on a public policy issue which, after assessment, will be housed in the State Parliamentary Library.

 The subject is specifically designed (1) to acquaint students with the structures and processes of contemporary state government; (2) to acquaint them with the nature of public policy research and reporting.